esdrassantos06/portfolio/README.md

 ## 👨‍💻 Developed by Esdras

 This portfolio was created to showcase my skills and projects in technology.
-I’m always learning and growing as a front-end developer.
+I’m always learning and growing as a FullStack developer.